 Trade Approved scales undergo rigorous testing for accuracy and reliability.
 Trade-approved scales provide more accuracy than non-approved scales.
 This ensures the buyer receives the correct amount when they make a purchase, and gives the buyer protection.

 Trade Approved scales may also be referred to as verified scales, legal for trade scales and stamped scales.
 Trade Approved scales carry an ‘M’ (for ‘metrology’) logo on their dataplate.

 Why must a Trade Approved scale be used?

-It also means that all scales used for such purposes are all tested to the same standard so that there should be no discrepancy between readings should two different scales be used to weigh the same item to determine its price.
+Additionally, all scales used for such purposes are tested to the same standard so that there will be no differences between readings if two different scales are used to weigh the same item.

 Where can I find out more?

 If you are unsure whether or not you need to use a Trade Approved scale, speak to the Marsden team.
 We are able to advise on whether you should be using stamped scales, and we can also direct you to the most appropriate scales for your application.
 You can speak to us on 01709 364296.